-Designed around CIP's pioneering ethos, developed by the highly regarded Faith in Leadership team and focused on the development of authentic leadership, we invite mid-to-senior faith based personnel working in the Jewish, Christian and Muslim communities to apply to the Senior Faith Leadership Programme (SFLP).
+Designed around the pioneering ethos of the Cambridge Inter-faith Programme and St George's House, Windsor Castle, held and developed by the highly regarded Faith in Leadership team and focused on the development of authentic leadership, we invite mid-to-senior faith based personnel working in the Jewish, Christian and Muslim communities to apply to the Senior Faith Leadership Programme (SFLP).

 "During the SFLP, religious decision makers learn to lead in a way that enables them to connect and share with one another across faith boundaries: to work and reason together, to eat and talk together, to laugh together, to disagree and to share silence.

 You are likely to come away surprised at your own response to the course, thinking very differently about the way that you lead and about the deep resources that each faith has for serious engagement with itself, with others, and with the wider secular and religious context.”
 Krish Raval, Director, SFLP

 Dates of the 2017 Programme

 The 2017 SFLP will span three 3-day residencies, starting in January.